Whitley Bay Carnival History

 2022 saw a one day event with a parade and street events with no infrastructure.

-2023 NTCA scale up funds and match from Arts Council England project grants allowed for a two-day event with record attendance and engagement
+2023 and 2024 The North of Tyne Combined Authority scale up funds and match from Arts Council England project grants allowed for a two-day event with record attendance and community engagement.

-Next May 25th and 26th, 2024, we hope to be inviting Whitley Bay to take a leap out of the ordinary for the 11th Whitley Bay Carnival
+This May 24th and 25th, 2025, we hope to be inviting Whitley Bay to join us on a cornucopia of journeys for the 12th Whitley Bay Carnival

-Tyne Tees Entertainments, TJ’s American Pastimes, the Whitley Whaler, Scoops, Whitley Stay Di-Meo's, Miss Persnickety and Big Purple Box Creative have pledged support but we have a long way to go.
+Tyne Tees Entertainments, The Whitley Whaler, Di-Meo's, and Big Purple Box Creative have pledged support but we have a long way to go.
 You can help by donating whatever you can afford, every single £1 makes a difference - it doesn’t have to be much.
 You can also help by sharing the funding link in your networks.

-We hope new stalwarts Tyne Tees Entertainments, Fisherman’s Bay, Pure Knead, Scoops, The Round Table and Whitley Stay will stick with us for 2024 and we are hoping that Pantrinis, the Crab and Waltzer and The Venetian will come back!
+We hope new stalwarts Tyne Tees Entertainments, Fisherman’s Bay, Pure Knead, Scoops, The Whitley Bay Round Table will stick with us for 2025 and we are hoping that Pantrinis and The Venetian will come back!
 All of their support has been so important.

 Whitley Bay Carnival